wso2/docs-is/en/docs/fragments/configure-recaptcha-api-keys.md

 1. Go to <https://www.google.com/recaptcha/admin>.

-2. You will see the following window.
-Fill in the fields to register your identity server domain and click **Register**.
+2. Fill in the fields to register your identity server domain and click **Register**.
 The following are sample values:
     -   **Label:** WSO2 Identity Server